demirantay/notebook/syllabus-compsci.md

 Don’t be the person who “never quite understood” something like recursion

+ - [ ] Read: The [TutorialsOnPoint](https://www.tutorialspoint.com/computer_programming/computer_programming_environment.htm) for a overview.
+Note this to README of the folder
  - [X] Course : [Helsinki MOOC's](http://mooc.fi/courses/2013/programming-part-1/material.html) for the desired language.
  - [X] Book : SICP (Structured Interpretion of Computer Programs)-*(shelved it for later it is hard)*
  - [X] Book : [modern c book](https://www.scribd.com/doc/39933932/C-Programming-a-Modern-Approach-2nd-Edition-K-N-King)(Did not finish left at pg.292 )